astoica1986/rocket_fuel/README.md

 - I've also added a very simple (and ugly) UI for testing and demo purposes; this also allows you to add an unlimited number of possible planets and to change which planet has the capability to fuel a rocket (maybe Earth will be destroyed by a calamity and humanity will have to move!)
+- You can also test the project on https://thawing-caverns-61623.herokuapp.com/ (Heroku)
+- Thank you Elixirator for "reigniting" my interest in physics and astronomy